 Chromium-plated and anodized parts should be washed with clean water as soon as they become dirty.
-This is particularly important if you drive on gravel roads which are treated with chemicals to keep the dust down or in the winter when salt is used to melt the snow.
+This is particularly important if you drive on gravel roads or on roads where salt is used during the winter.
 After the car has been washed, apply wax or an anti-rust preparation.